FLIN: A Flexible Natural Language Interface for Web Navigation: Evaluation

-\paragraph{Hyper-parameter Settings.} FLIN's hyper-parameters are set empirically, as follows: batch-size is 50; number of training epochs for action scoring is 7, for parameter mention extraction is 3 and for parameter value scoring is 22; $N_1=$ 1 ($D^-$ in Eqn~\ref{key} is sampled in every epoch); dropout is 0.1; hidden units and embedding size are 300; learning rate is 1e-4; regularization parameter is 0.001; $\rho=$ 0.67; $\alpha=$ 0.4.
-Adam~\cite{kingma2014adam} is used for optimization.
-We use one Tesla P100 GPU for our experiments and Tensorflow for implementation.
+\paragraph{Training details.} All hyper-parameters are tuned on the validation set.
+Batch-size is 50.
+Number of training epochs for action scoring is 7, for parameter mention extraction is 3, and for parameter value scoring is 22.
+One negative example is sampled for $Q^-$ (in Eq.~\ref{eq4}) in every epoch.
+Dropout is 0.1.
+Hidden units and embedding size are 300.
+Learning rate is 1e-4.
+Regularization parameter is 0.001, $\rho=$ 0.67 and $\alpha=$ 0.4 (\S \ref{sec:inference}).
+The Adam optimizer~\cite{kingma2014adam} is used for optimization.
+We use a Tesla P100 GPU and TensorFlow for implementation.

+\paragraph{Compared models.} There is no direct baseline for this work as related approaches differ in the type of output or problem settings.
+As discussed in \S\ref{rel-work}, \citet{pasupat2018mapping} do not perform parameter recognition and value assignments. \citet{liu2018reinforcement} require a reward function for neural policy learning.
+Joint intent detection and slot filling models perform multi-class classification and do not consider the current state (current webpage), thus not being able to deal with similar intents in different webpages; further, they perform slot filling (equivalent to parameter mention extraction) but do not perform parameter value assignments, thus being unable to output executable paths for web navigation.

-\paragraph{Compared Models.} A direct performance comparison with other approaches is not possible as they differ in the type of output~\cite{pasupat2018mapping} or problem settings~\cite{liu2018reinforcement}.
-Nonetheless, we compare various versions of FLIN that use the match-based semantic parsing approach at their core but with following differences:
+Nonetheless, we compare \sys against two of its variants that use its match-based semantic parsing approach but with the following differences: (i) \textbf{FLIN-sem} uses only word-level and character-level semantic similarity for parameter value scoring (no lexical similarity); and (ii) \textbf{FLIN-lex} uses only lexical similarity in parameter value scoring.

-\textbf{(1) FLIN-embed}: a variant of FLIN that uses an embedding-based matching function for action scoring and parameter value scoring following the embedding-based model by \citet{pasupat2018mapping}.
-We use cosine similarity for computing scores.

-\textbf{(2) FLIN-sem}: a variant of FLIN using only word-level and character-level semantic similarity for parameter value scoring (no lexical similarity).